jliottard/music-list-player/README.md

 # Music list player
 A python script that downloads and plays musics from a music list text file.
 ## Features
+- [ ] Shuffle musics' order of the playlist
-- [ ] Handle errors on not finding a youtube video for the give names
+- [ ] Handle errors on not finding a youtube video for the given names
 - [ ] Play next song in the playlist at the end of the current music
 - [ ] Print lyrics as the music is playing
 - [x] Define a command line interface